 Jean was much bigger than me – and I felt powerless to do anything about her behaviour.
 Jean was also the class clown and everyone else thought she was great.
 But I detested her with a passion.
 One day something serious happened …

-I was thinking of Jean the other day when I was working with a client.
+I thought of Jean the other day when I was working with a client

 The ‘Personality Clash’ cliché

-In my own mind when I hear the term I translate it into, ‘Insufficient skills or inflexible thinking.’
+In my own mind when I hear the term ‘Personality Clash’ I translate it into, ‘Insufficient skills or inflexible thinking.’

-As I started talking with her I realised that she’d had, ‘personality clashes’ with various other people over the years, this being just the most recent.
-She had a very strong and assertive personality, so I decided that being forthright and direct would be the best way to work with her.
+As I started talking with her I realised that, over the years, she’d had a number of ‘personality clashes’ with people, this being just the most recent.
+My client – let’s call her Tania – had a very strong and assertive personality, so I decided that being forthright and direct would be the best way to work with her.

 So, I ventured forth…

-‘So how are you relating to this person?’
+“So how are you relating to this person, Tania?”

-‘OK, so if you can’t stand him, that must come across in the way you relate to him.’
+“OK, so if you can’t stand him, that must come across in the way you communicate with him.”